Cholesterol and Health title

 HDL and LDL: The 'good' and 'bad' cholesterol myth

-Three studies, all pubished in 2006, really scotched the myths about LDL and HDL.
+Three studies, all published in 2006, really scotched the myths about LDL and HDL.
 The first, published in the Journal of the American College of Cardiology, was to determine the relationship between established cardiovascular risk factors such as cholesterol, LDL, triglycerides, C-reactive protein, et cetera, and the extent of coronary atherosclerosis.[1]
-The most significant finding was that LDL was not a predictor of greater disease.

 This was confirmed by a joint Canadian and American group who also found that levels of LDL did not predict CHD.[2]